Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Highest Altitude: | 1,400 m |

-Today marks the beginning of the adventure.
-You will arrive at Tribhuvan International Airport in Kathmandu.
-Upon making a landing, you will be greeted by one of our guides and transferred to our hotel in Thamel.
-You can either take a day’s rest or explore trekking shops, cafes, and cultural sites the place offers.
-This day will be for rest and preparation before we begin our adventure.
+The Makalu Base Camp trek starts with your arrival at Tribhuvan International Airport in Kathmandu.
+Upon making a landing, our representative will meet you and help you transfer to the hotel in Thamel.
+Once you check in, you can either take a day’s rest or explore trekking shops, cafes, and cultural sites that Thamel offers.
+Technically, this day will be for rest and preparation before we begin our adventure.
 We will have a heartwarming welcome dinner, i.e., Dal Bhat.

 Itinerary Fact | Details |